Saab may not have funds in time for August wages

 Swedish Automobile spokeswoman Gunilla Gustavs declined to say which funds were delayed and did "not have full information" on whether a deal to issue 4 million shares, announced on August 15, had been completed yet.

-Dutch-listed Swedish Automobile shares closed down 17.5 percent at 0.59 euros after falling as much as 23 percent.
+Dutch-listed Swedish Automobile shares extended losses, and traded down 16 percent at 0.60 euros by 3:42 p.m.
+BST after falling as much as 23 percent.

-Wages for Saab's blue collar workers are due to be paid out on Thursday and white collar salaries on Friday.

-According to Saab's annual report, the company paid 1.9 billion crowns in wages, social contributions and pensions for 3,208 employees in 2010.
+According to Saab's annual report, the company paid 1.9 billion crowns ($290 million) in wages, social contributions and pensions for 3,208 employees in 2010.

-On that basis, it had to pay out about 157 million crowns in staff costs each month last year.
+On that basis, it had to pay out about 157 million crowns (15 million pounds) in staff costs each month last year.
 Saab now has around 3,640 employees.

 Swedish Automobile, which reports half-year results on Friday, is still waiting for regulatory approval for two Chinese companies to get a majority stake in the company to solve its liquidity problems.